 pokeweed is an early successional species

-If left undisturbed, nearly all the land in Virginia will end up covered by a forest.
+If left undisturbed, nearly all the land in Virginia will end up covered by a forest with shrubs and "forbs" underneath.
 For about the last 8,000 years since the ice sheets retreated, trees growing together in forests have been well adapted to Virginia's temperature and rainfall patterns.
 Only a few rocky outcrops, shale barrens, and sandy dune areas have soils that are naturally too thin to support trees.

 Different species grow on hillsides with different slopes and elevation, and especially different aspects.
 Hillsides with a south-facing aspect will be much hotter in August, and pines thrive on such sites in the mountains.
 Hillsides with a north-facing aspect are colder in the winter.
 Forests on north-facing slopes are typically composed of oaks and hickories, with hemlocks and maples near the streams.

 Soil moisture is a major factor in shaping the species within a forest.
-Chestnut oaks grow well on dry ridgetops, while sycamores prefer "wet feet" and grow best on flooplains.
+Chestnut oaks grow well on dry ridgetops, while sycamores prefer "wet feet" and grow best on floodplains.

 In reality, storms and lightning-caused fires always have cleared patches and occasionally wide swaths of natural forests.
 So have humans, who arrived in Virginia before today's forests developed.
 When the first European colonists arrived about 500 years ago, Native Americans had been setting fires so regularly in the Shenandoah Valley that it was a savannah rather than a forest.